Sandy Spring Friends School

 • Raise awareness of world hunger

-• Collect money to support programs to feed the hungry
+• Collect money to support programs to feed people experiencing food insecurity

 • Build community

-In the years since the SSFS community began the Empty Bowl Project, the School has hosted 8 dinners, raising more than $60,000 to feed the hungry in our area.
+In the years since its launch, the SSFS community has hosted many Empty Bowl dinners, raising more than $60,000 to feed the hungry in our area.
 These efforts have been supported by hundreds of volunteers from our community who have created thousands of beautiful, hand-painted bowls, and local restaurants and volunteer chefs who have provided thousands of servings of soup and bread.

 Photo of one of the bowls for Empty Bowl 2018